turboderp/exllamav2/README.md

 be more resilient.
 The quantizer now saves sharded models (default size of 8 GB) to prevent massive system RAM usage when compiling large output files.
 The kernels should be slightly more precise as well, especially for GPTQ files.
 Flash Attention is used now, when available, requiring at least version **2.2.1** installed.

+**2023-09-18**: Some minor changes to allow models with higher bitrates (it used to cap at around 6), and changes to the converter to better facilitate scripted jobs.